icomefromthenet/GeneralLedger/README.md

 Create a Transaction
 ---------------------

-1. Instance the Library DI Container.
+1. Instance the library DI container.
-2. Instance the Transaction Builder.
+2. Instance the transaction builder.
 3. Fetch the current date from the database.
 4. Set transaction details and run.